Many people have asked how I make painted papers.

 They are durable and last a whole semester!

 When I paint all day: my first class starts with yellow and white

 with a little peach or tan.

 When you add white to the paint it creates a TINT (a lighter color).

-My third class of the day will use Red, White and Fuchsia.
+My third class of the day will use Red, White and Fuchsia (hot pink).
 The kids also use the same color family of construction paper to paint on.
-Then we continue on the color wheel.
-Purples and Blue etc. always using white for tints.
+Then we continue with Purple and Blue etc. always using white for tints.